macOnGit/sam-transcribe/README.md

 [mock testing](https://docs.getmoto.org/en/latest/index.html)

 audio file and json file required in fixtures/ to run tests - use same docket number for both!

+NOTE: a file with the same key will overwrite the old in a bucket

 Invoke function locally using the command
 `sam local invoke --event events/audio_uploaded.json RunTranscriptionJob`